2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2020 CT Gerber Variable Scale American Innovation Dollar Value

-The reverse design shows the Gerber Variable Scale enlarging a geometric shape by 200 percent, with the resulting form echoing Connecticut’s outline.
+Connecticut was the fifth state to ratify the Constitution — which is why it appears first among 2020’s four releases.
+The reverse design shows the Gerber Variable Scale enlarging a geometric shape by 200 percent, with the resulting form echoing Connecticut’s own outline.

-Heinz Joseph Gerber founded his Hartford-based company in 1948, and the Variable Scale became integral to Connecticut’s engineering and manufacturing communities through the mid-20th century.
+Heinz Joseph Gerber founded his Hartford-based company in 1948 after emigrating from Austria.
+The Variable Scale became a precision staple in Connecticut’s engineering and manufacturing communities through the mid-20th century, and Gerber Technology later pioneered computer-controlled cutting machines still used in aerospace and apparel today.

 2020-S CT Gerber Variable Scale DCAM American Innovation Dollar Price/Grade Chart